DIY Advent Tea Calendars

 The tea was the simple part.
 I ordered sets of 50 individually wrapped Twinings Tea Bags on Amazon, which also contained specialty teas for the holidays such as Winter Spice, Gingerbread Joy, Peppermint Cheer, and Christmas Tea.

-The cost of the tea was my most expensive part of this project, but it’s worth nothing that there were no duplicates in the 25 teas.
+The cost of the tea was my most expensive part of this project, but it’s worth noting that there were no duplicates in the 25 teas.
 This meant that our daughters were going to experience 25 different teas in the 25 days leading up to Christmas.
 Perfect!

 I considered what to do for the envelopes.
 Store bought?
 No, too hard to find the right size, and this would just add to the expense.
 Instead, I found some kid’s Valentine’s in my stash of cards that had envelopes that fit the tea bags perfectly.
 This became the pattern for my new envelopes that I made from a big book of Christmas Craft paper purchased a few years ago at Hobby Lobby.